 We are living with an 8 second attention span.
 (A goldfish has the attention span of 9 seconds.)

 Never before has there been so much competing for our attention.
-With the information overload so typical today and the tsunami of distractions, there is little awareness about the impact of this on how leaders manage.
-Virtual forms of communication like texting, email and social media have pushed face to face communication to the bottom of the list.
-Some may find virtual communication “easier,” because it avoids any opportunity for emotional displays.
-What is unfortunate is that face to face communication is where a leader builds trust and learns about how their staff perceives an issue.
+With the information overload so typical today and the tsunami of distractions, there is little awareness about the impact of this on daily communication.
+Digital communication, texting, email and social media have made communication strategies even more complex.

 Make it Visual